Mon Quatre-Quarts (French pound cake or Four-Fourths cake)

-As a parent, teacher and educator, I’ll help you (re)connect with your own true essence, restoring your balance and confidence to be yourself and spread your contagious happiness around you. f you feel love inside yourself, it will spread outside.
-And people around you will feel and sense your beauty inside out
+As a parent, teacher and educator, I’ll help you (re)connect with your own true essence, restoring your balance and confidence to be yourself and spread your contagious happiness around you.
+If you feel love inside yourself, it will spread outside.
+And people around you will feel and sense your beauty inside out.

 What really matters is that music is already part of your and your child.
 You just need to revive it to thrive and blossom.
 You and your child have natural abilities that need to be nurtured more.

 Has music influenced my love for maths and science?
 Most probably.